You've heard it your whole life: Enjoy your teenage years because they will be gone before you know it.

 Just because you are a pregnant teenager doesn’t mean your education is any less important.
 You actually have several options to continue your education while pregnant.

-4. Know Your Options
+4. Know Your Options for a Teenage Pregnancy

 While the previous steps are necessary for all pregnant teenagers, this step is only applicable to women who are unsure if they are ready to parent.